 3. Find a champion who can take responsibility for driving ownership and goals and can lead a team,

 6. Use technology drive efficiencies.

 Molly Ray, national environmental solutions manager sales lead for GreenerOffice™ Solutions at Office Depot, commented that sustainability numbers are not always black and white, and sometimes it takes time to see results.
-Office Depot sells 28% green products.
-To implement the overall sustainability vision, it is important to create a laundry list of the steps that need to take place, what critical players are needed to lead implementation, and the metrics for measuring how you will know that people are ‘contributing and winning.’
+Twenty-eight percent of the products Office Depot sells are “green.”
+To implement the overall sustainability vision, it is important to create a laundry list of the steps that need to take place, what critical players are required to lead implementation, and the metrics for measuring how you will know that people are ‘contributing and winning.’

 To know how your sustainability practices impact customer and suppliers, Ray advised the following steps:

-5. Ask, what are your areas of negative impact and what do you need to do to convert them to opportunities?
+5. Ask what your areas of negative impact are and how you can convert them into opportunities

 Ray said that she “shouts out” to people on Slack and rewards them when they recycle.